Born: December 19, 1980

 Birthplace: Massachusetts, USA

 Yes.
 Like in the Stronger Boston Marathon movie, the true story confirms that Jeff went to the finish line to wait for his girlfriend Erin Hurley to finish the race.
 He did not run in the marathon himself.
-It was Erin's first time participating in the event. -The New York Times
+It was Erin's first time participating in the event, and she was running to raise money to upgrade the neonatal intensive care unit at Brigham and Women's Hospital where she worked.
+In real life, Jeff also saw her earlier at a checkpoint during the race. -The New York Times

 In researching the Stronger true story, we learned that Erin Hurley was about a mile away from the finish line when the bombs went off.
-She couldn't tell what had happened and wondered why everyone stopped. -The New York Times
+She couldn't tell what had happened and wondered why everyone stopped.
+She did not see the explosions like in the movie. -The New York Times

-No. Allan Panter, a Gainesville, Georgia surgeon who had been near Bauman in the crowd, was the first to help him.
+No. Like we briefly see in the movie, Allan Panter, a Gainesville, Georgia surgeon who had been near Bauman in the crowd, was the first to help him.
 Panter, who had himself been unharmed in the blast, pulled Bauman away from the mass of casualties on the ground.
 He shoved the loose tissue back into Bauman's leg, which caused Bauman to scream.
 Panter placed a makeshift tourniquet around Bauman's right leg and put a jacket on top of him.
 He stepped away to tend to a woman on the ground nearby, whose eyes were fixed open and revealed little signs of life.

 Carlos Arredondo had been across the street and came running over to help.
 Bauman sat up when he saw the man in the cowboy hat approaching.
 Arredondo beat out the flames on Bauman's burning shirt and shouted for help.
 He tore pieces of fabric from a shirt and tied them around what was left of Bauman's legs.
 A woman brought a wheelchair over and with the help of Panter, they lifted Bauman into the chair.
 Arredondo took off running beside Bauman, trying to hold the tourniquet together that had come loose on his leg.
 They arrived at a medical tent where Bauman was loaded into an ambulance.
 He became the first casualty taken to Boston Medical Center.
 On the way, he noticed that he was having trouble hearing.
 Watch video of a bloodied Arredondo being interviewed shortly after helping Bauman. -The New York Times